 This is a great one for beginners as it offers accountability and connection.
 Chose an accountability partner to engage in your gratitude practice.
 Each day, call or text this person 5 things you are grateful for in your life.
 Ask this person to text you back 5 things they are grateful for in life.
 You can use the alphabet as well for inspiration, texting five things that start with the letter “A” on the first day, 5 things that start with the letter “B” on the second day, and so on.
 It might be fun to create a collage with all of your daily gratitudes once you have completed the alphabet.

-At the same time each day, take a walk outside with the intention of spending 5 to 10 minutes focused on gratitude.
+Take a daily walk outside with the intention of spending 5 to 10 minutes focused on gratitude.
 Utilize all 5 of your senses to explore your surroundings while cultivating gratitude.
 You may notice the beautiful colors of a flower, enjoy the smell of the fresh grass, feel the soft breeze on your face or hear the sounds of a neighbor laughing.
 Use this time to be present with your environment and notice all of the simple things that bring you joy.
 When you return home, record the items you are grateful for in your gratitude journal along with some words about how you felt on your walk.

 Each day, chose a different person to receive your gratitude.
 You could make a card or letter for a loved one and mail it, sharing why you are grateful to know them.
 You could record a video for a friend and send your gratitude that way.
 You could reach out to a colleague via phone/text and let them know how they have impacted your life.
 You could post a gratitude for health care workers on your social media page offering encouragement for all of their hard work.
 You could make it a family event and have your children make a card for a family member each day sharing what they love about that person.

 Schedule a time each night to meet with your family for a dedicated gratitude circle.
 Go around the room and have each member share 5 gratitudes for the day.
 You could record them on a list and hang them on the refrigerator the next morning as an uplifting way to start each day.
 You could also go around the room and have each family member say something they are grateful for about the person to the right.
 Switch up the seating each night so everyone gets a turn to share about someone new.
+This one is also great with roommates.
 Remember to journal a few notes after your practice so you can reflect on the impact of the practice.

 You might choose to focus solely on journaling as a gratitude practice.
 If so, chose the same time each day to spend 10 minutes writing in your journal and reflecting on gratitude.
 You may want to choose a different topic for each entry.
 Some topics may include: best parts of the day, people for whom you are grateful, things you are learning during this time, acts of kindness that were witnessed throughout the day, things you really like about yourself, etc. Elaborate in detail about the few items you choose to list instead of trying to list as many as possible.
 Reflect on what your life would be without these certain blessings to cultivate an attitude of gratitude.
 The key here is quality over quantity.